RPI-DATA/jupyter-book/_build/notebooks/linearregression.md

-## Categorical Features
+### Categorical Features
 You'll notice that some of the columns in the data frame df_no_mv contain string values.
-To use these features in our model, we need to transform them into numerical representations
+To use these features in our model, we need to transform them into numerical representations: